solo-io/gcp-gloo/README.md

     - The deployer deploys the Job
     - GCP Marketplace flow installs the crds and other restricted resources
     - The Job installs the resources

+# Overview

+- Deployer launches a Job
+- Job runs glooctl to install either Gloo or Gloo-E
+  - if a license is provided, install Gloo-E
+  - otherwise install Gloo